AboutScienceNewsContact

 President and Chief Executive Officer

-Dr. Zorn, a neuropharmacologist with extensive executive experience throughout the pharmaceutical value chain, has over 30 years of drug discovery and drug development success across a broad range of neuro and psychiatric disorders.
+Dr. Zorn, a neuropharmacologist with extensive pharmaceutical executive experience, has over 30 years of drug discovery and drug development success across a broad range of neuro and psychiatric disorders.

 Christopher O'Donnell, PhD